City Hall, Room 315

-Since 2000 MOCI has handled tens of thousands of complaints, recovered over $12 million dollars for consumers in the form of a refund or credit ($536,326 in 2018 alone!), and held hundreds of community outreach events.
+Since 2000 MOCI has handled tens of thousands of complaints, recovered over $12 million dollars for consumers in the form of a refund or credit, and held hundreds of community outreach events.

-The MOCI's services are provided throughout Hampden County, and the following cities and towns of Worcester County: Brookfield, Charlton, Dudley, East Brookfield, Holden, Holland, North Brookfield, Oxford, Paxton, Southbridge, Spencer, Sturbridge, Tolland, Wales, Warren, Webster, and West Brookfield.
+The MOCI's services are provided throughout Hampden County, and the following Worcester County cities and towns: Brookfield, Charlton, Dudley, East Brookfield, Holden, Holland, North Brookfield, Oxford, Paxton, Southbridge, Spencer, Sturbridge, Tolland, Wales, Warren, Webster, and West Brookfield.

 It provides education, referral and consumer advocacy services at no cost to consumers.
 By advocating for consumers the MOCI allows consumers and businesses the opportunity to address and resolve disputes, although no legal advice or services are provided.
 The consumer specialists are trained and have many years of experience and knowledge on consumer protection rights.